By Eleanor O'Connor – On

 ‣ Tip #5: Continue to build the capabilities of your sales representatives after they’ve gone through initial training.
 Work to remove any obstacles that are making it difficult for them to achieve results.

-Embracing Your Personality to Inspire Your Team 10:34
+Embrace Your Personality to Inspire Your Team 10:34

 You don’t necessarily have to take on a “cheerleader” role to motivate your sales team.
 Something as simple as going up to each sales rep and asking them how they’re doing, or providing them with some sort of inspiration for the day can motivate your team.